Continuous-Time Neural Networks Can Stably Memorize Random Spike Trains: Problem Statement and Main Result

 \subsection{Just Standard Supervised Learning?}

-Obviously, the stated problem may be viewed as a form of supervised learning, where each neuron is trained to predict its next prescribed firing.
-However, standard methods of supervised learning \cite{WangAl20} will not enable the network to stably reproduce the prescribed score of spike trains autonomously: small errors in the firing times will quickly accumulate and the temporal coherence of the spike score will be lost (cf.\ the first row of \tabref{tab:ThresholdNoiseStabilitySlope} and \tabref{tab:EigenStabilitySlope}).
+Obviously, the stated problem may be viewed as a form of supervised learning, where each neuron is trained to produce its next prescribed firing.
+However, standard methods of supervised learning \citep{WangAl20} will not enable the network to stably reproduce the prescribed score of spike trains \sfootnote{ This issue does not arise in supervised training of feedforward networks as, e.g., in \citep{TapsonAl13,LeeAl17,ComsaAl22} where the network is kept in synchrony by and with externally supplied input spike trains. } autonomously: small errors in the firing times will quickly accumulate and the temporal coherence of the spike score will be lost (cf.\ the first row of \tabref{tab:TemplateCondSlope}, which will be discussed in Section~\ref{sec:Capacity}).

 Therefore, in this paper, it is critical to compute the synaptic weights in a way that encourages temporal stability.